6 must-have big data skills to land a big data job What a big data strategy includes and how to build one

 Big data's benefits are worth the effort

 With this basic infrastructure in place, you're almost ready to open your big data system to users.
-But some training is required, because the big data environment may be quite different from familiar database and data warehouse systems.
+But some training is required, as the big data environment might be quite different from familiar database and data warehouse systems.
 You'll also need to think through access rights, permissions and other security and data governance requirements.
 The big data journey really only starts here.

 Nevertheless, the business advantages and benefits that you can achieve with big data are well worth the effort.
 Big data is the lifeblood of modern business and one of your greatest resources for driving smart, sustainable change in an organization and gaining a competitive advantage over business rivals.